+When it comes to social media, food truck owners should become a master of one or two platforms rather than flounder in many.
 When you look at all of your various social media options, a good way to break them down is into social platforms vs. social networking sites.

-Social platforms are like soapboxes; they allow you to establish your expertise and credibility, but provide a method for feedback and discussion. (i.e. blogging, YouTube or pod casting.
+Social platforms are like soapboxes; they allow you to establish your expertise and credibility, but provide a method for feedback and discussion. (i.e. blogging, YouTube or pod casting).

 Social networks are more like a real-world networking event.
 Think about Facebook, Twitter, LinkedIn, Google+ and possibly Pinterest.